tldr-pages/tldr/pages/common/gitlab-runner.md

 `sudo gitlab-runner restart`

-- Verify registered runners are running:
+- Check if the registered runners can connect to GitLab:

 `sudo gitlab-runner verify`